-A Literary History of Bandes Dessinées
+Comics and Novelization A Literary History of Bandes Dessinées

 This book opens a novel perspective on comics and literature interactions.
 It claims that the two artistic media have always maintained a mutual emulation, for as long as they have coexisted in media culture.
-To demonstrate this, the present research does not focus on literary adaptations in comics form, but rather on a literary corpus that remains virtually unexplored: comics-related novels.
+To demonstrate this, the present research does not focus on literary adaptations in comics form but rather on a literary corpus that remains virtually unexplored: comics-related novels.
 The purpose of this volume is to inventory French comics-related novels and to study them.
-Within the limits of the French-speaking world, this book pieces together a literary history of bande dessinée through its novels, from the 19th to 21th centuries.
-Whereas the comic strip – including the aptly named "graphic novel" – has sometimes been regarded as the disciple of an unsurpassable literary model, do these under-studied adaptations in novel form not rather indicate a mutual relationship, or even an emulation, between the two media?
+Within the limits of the French-speaking world, this book pieces together a literary history of bande dessinée through its novels, from the nineteenth to twenty-first centuries.
+Although the comic strip – including the aptly named "graphic novel" – has sometimes been regarded as the disciple of an unsurpassable literary model, do these under-studied adaptations in novel form not rather indicate a mutual relationship, or even an emulation, between the two media?